-Whatever your questions about Trinity, you'll likely find the answer below, or by visiting one of the links mentioned on this page.
+Whatever your questions about Trinity Lutheran College, you'll likely find the answer below, or by visiting one of the links mentioned on this page.
 Don't see your question?
-E-mail us at admissions@TLC.edu
+Email us at Admissions@TLC.edu.

 Q: I want to take a tour of Trinity.
 How do I set that up?

 We have scheduled visit days with campus tours that you can participate in or you can set up a customized visit on a day you choose.
-Click here to register.
+Click here to sign up for a visit.

-We’re intentionally small with less than 300 students.
-Our average class size is 8.5 students.
-Our student-to-faculty ratio is 7:1.
+We’re intentionally small with about 225 students.
+Our average class size is 10 students.
+Our student-to-faculty ratio is 11:1.
 At Trinity your professor knows you by your name, not your ID number.
-Because of our size, you benefit from personalized mentoring, helping you discover how your strengths, gifts, and talents intersect with a career.
+Because of our size, you benefit from personalized mentoring, helping you discover how your strengths, gifts and talents intersect with a career.

 Q: How can I get in touch with an Admissions counselor?